NishchayAnand/software-engineering/Data Structures & Algorithms/9. Stacks/Monotonic Stack/Next Greater Element - I.md

 **Space Complexity**

-In the worst-case scenario, i.e., when the entire `nums2` array is sorted in decreasing order, the stack will hold `m` elements simultaneously.
+In the worst-case scenario, i.e., when the `nums2` array is sorted in descending (decreasing) order, the stack will hold `m` elements simultaneously.
 The map will store the NGE of all `m` elements in `nums2`.
 Hence, overall space complexity = `O(m)`.

 ---
 ### Java Implementation